Henri Mordacq: In government

-He proved himself essential to the French command's reorganisation and was Clemenceau's influential right-hand man from 1917 to 1920, thus participating extensively in the Allied victory of 1918.
+He proved himself essential to the French command's reorganisation and was Clemenceau's influential right-hand man (his main military advisor) from 1917 to 1920, thus participating extensively in the Allied victory of 1918.

 In January 1920, he became commander of the 30th Infantry Corps occupying in Rhineland in Wiesbaden.
 He remained at his command until 1925 when he left the army, resenting the contemporary political and military leaders who alienated him for his criticism of the appeasement policy toward Germany and for his unrelenting loyalty to Clemenceau in 1920.

 Retirement

 From 1925 to his death in 1943, Mordacq wrote more than twenty books and published dozens of articles in influential reviews to promote Clemenceau and his actions in the troubled days from November 1917 to 1920, explaining the choices and reforms which were made in order to achieve military and political victory.

-He criticised former friend Philippe Pétain's promulgation of racial laws in 1941.
+He criticised former friend Philippe Pétain's promulgation of racial laws in 1940.
 Mordacq was found dead in the Seine under the Pont des Arts on 12 April 1943.
+The authorities at the time claimed this was the result of suicide.

 His last literary work on World War I, part 4 in the series "The Great Hours of War", titled, "1917, The Year of Anguish", was released just after the onset of World War II, in 1940.